dmx-systems/dmx-documentation/docs/user.rst

 The film icon lets you embed an image from a website.
 For a more detailed description you are invited to have a look at one of our examples on :ref:`how to model a database of plants <user-model-composite-with-composite>` and how to picture plants in DMX through uploaded images.

-.. hint:: You can find the same example on the Demo server in the topicmap `Modeling patterns and pitfalls <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/14435>`_ to play with.
+.. hint:: You can find the same example on the Demo server in the Topicmap `Modeling patterns and pitfalls <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/14435>`_ to play with.

 .. _user_deleting-things:

 Deleting things
 ===============

-.. warning:: There is an important difference between hiding items and deleting them. **If you delete items they are removed from the database forever.** If you hide them, they are just no longer visible on the topicmap but you can bring them back by revealing them.
+.. warning:: There is an important difference between hiding items and deleting them. **If you delete items they are removed from the database forever.** If you hide them, they are just no longer visible on the Topicmap but you can bring them back by revealing them.

-You delete things via the context menu on the topicmap.
+You delete things via the context menu on the Topicmap.

 Until DMX 5.0-beta-7 keep the *Alt* key pressed and left-click onto the item you want to delete.
 To delete drag your mouse anywhere into the red area.